TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 During this lab you will also edit files in the `trans` folder.
 So, this is a good point to talk about the general structure of a Spoofax project.

-First of all, every Spoofax project is an Eclipse plug-in project.
+First of all, every Spoofax project may be part of an Eclipse plug-in project.
 This allows you to deploy your editor as a plugin using the Eclipse update site mechanism.
 Users do not need to have Spoofax installed for using your editor.